-Suspensions and attendance: The LEA has a suspension rate of 1.4%, lower than its target of 2%.
+Suspensions and attendance: The LEA slightly exceeded its target of less than 2% (2.5%) suspensions.
 Attendance and chronic absence will continue to be important areas to monitor for the 23-24 school year.

 English Language Development (ELD) Learner Progress: The LEA continued to make significant progress implementing an improved ELD model and implementing the LCPS ELD Master Plan with fidelity.
-Released Summative ELPAC data is looking promising in terms of the number of students who grew a level, with 51.5% of the LEA's students growing at least one proficiency level, which preliminarily places the LEA in the "Medium" ELPI level (with final ELPI level being dependent on all Summative ELPAC Data being released).
+Released Summative English Language Proficiency Assessments for California (ELPAC) data is looking promising in terms of the number of students who grew a level, with 50.6% of the LEA's students growing at least one proficiency level, which preliminarily places the LEA in the "Medium" ELPI level (with final ELPI level being dependent on all Summative ELPAC Data being released).
+This is an improvement from the prior school year.